TremaMiguel/Forecasting/README.md

 where $h$ is the maximum lag considered.
 Thus, a large value of $Q$ implies that the autocorrelations do not come from a white noise series.
 Another test that can be considered is the `Breusch-Godfrey` test, both of them are implemented in the function `checkresiduals()` of the `forecast` R package.

-> **E. Model Diagnosis**

-The residual is the difference between the fitted value and the real value, in mathematical terms

-$$e_{t} = y_{t} - \hat{y_{t}}.$$

-To check wheter a model has captured the information adequately one should check that the residuals follow the next properties:

-1. `The residuals are uncorrelated`.
-When correlations is present it means that there is information left in the residuals which should be used in computing forecasts.

-2. `The residuals have mean zero`.
-When the mean of the residuals is different from zero, the forecasts are biased.

-3. `The residuals have constant variance`.

-4. `The residuals are normally distributed`.

-Thus, if the residuals of a model does not satisfy these properties it can be improved.
-For example, to fix the bias problem one just add the mean of the residuals to all the points forecasted.

 > **F. Unit Root tests**